Summary

 An example would be an enthusiastic developer who may order an appraisal for a 50-story condominium in the middle of the Mojave Desert, far from adequate population, demand, and absorption possibilities.
 The instructions conveyed to the appraiser are that all entitlements are in place, this is an up-and-coming area, and there will be buyers for the condos.
 The appraiser may create a pro forma and use comparables that are distant and unrelated to the subject property.
 This appraisal process represents an illustrated and rationalized illusion.

-A thorough reading of an appraisal is not just essential, it's crucial.
-It can reveal the 'assumptions, conditions, and departures,' which are often signs of sleight of hand.
+A thorough reading of an appraisal is not just essential, it’s crucial.
+It can reveal the “assumptions, conditions, and departures,’ which are often signs of sleight of hand.
 This underscores the significance of thorough reading and how it can empower you in the appraisal process, giving you the control and confidence to make informed decisions.

-Appraisal No. 1"Actual Example: Let's examine a real-life appraisal to understand how assumptions and conditions can affect a property's value.
-In this case, we're examining an appraisal for a potential residential development in an upscale beach neighborhood.
+Appraisal No. 1 “Actual Example: Let’s examine a real-life appraisal to understand how assumptions and conditions can affect a property’s value.
+In this case, we’re examining an appraisal for a potential residential development in an upscale beach neighborhood.

 For example, a builder has decided to build a 12-story congregate facility.
 All other structures in the neighborhood are single-family residences and one- or two-story dwellings.
-This new structure would require underground parking and massively increased density.
-A 12-story structure would be the first in the middle of an ordinary residential neighborhood.
+This new structure would require underground parking and a massive increase in density.
+A 12-story structure would be the first of its kind in the middle of an ordinary residential neighborhood.
 If you lived nearby, there might be concerns about non-conformity in the neighborhood.
 It is unlikely that the municipality would approve such a project.
+Let’s take a closer look at the assumptions that may or may not be correct in the appraisal:

 It is assumed that the property conforms to all applicable zoning and use regulations and restrictions unless a non-conformity has been identified, described, and considered in the appraisal.